imesh/image-gallery/README.md

 Image Gallery
 ---------------
-An ASP.NET control for publishing Image Galleries on the web.
+An image gallery web control for publishing photo galleries on the web. https://github.com/textpencil/image-gallery
-Copyright (C) 2013 Textpencil
-contact@textpencil.com
-https://github.com/textpencil/image-gallery